angr/angr-doc/docs/angr_management.md

 A full list of standard ObjectContainers that can be found in the [instance `__init__` method](https://github.com/angr/angr-management/blob/master/angrmanagement/data/instance.py).
 There are more containers floating around for synchronizing on non-global elements - for example, the current state of the disassembly view is synchronized through its InfoDock object.
-Given a disassembly view instance, you can subscribe to, for example, its current selected instrucitons through `view.infodock.selected_insns`.
+Given a disassembly view instance, you can subscribe to, for example, its current selected instructions through `view.infodock.selected_insns`.

 ### Manipulating UI elements